Home

 The problem with sciatic nerve pain is not that it is impossible to treat.
 No, the actual issue preventing most people from finding lasting sciatica relief is simply an incorrect diagnosis.
 A great many patients with lower back pain syndromes are misdiagnosed, leading them on a wild goose chase in finding appropriate treatment options.
 In essence, they pursue treatments directed at a mistakenly identified causation, which explains why these treatments rarely produce good curative results.

-Back and Leg Pain Facts and Fictions
+Back Pain Combined with Leg Pain Fact and Fiction

-* MYTH – Spinal abnormalities, such as degenerative disc disease and osteoarthritis are the major sources of back pain.
+MYTH – Spinal abnormalities, such as degenerative disc disease and osteoarthritis are the major sources of back pain.

-* MYTH – Sciatica is easily diagnosed, but very difficult to cure.
+MYTH – Sciatica is easily diagnosed, but very difficult to cure.

-* MYTH – Sciatica needs to be treated by a medical doctor or chiropractor.
+MYTH – Sciatica needs to be treated by a medical doctor or chiropractor.
 Not doing so can lead to worse symptoms or even permanent spinal damage.

-* MYTH – Sciatica often requires surgery to enact a real cure.
+MYTH – Sciatica often requires surgery to enact a real cure.

-Back and Leg Pain Advice
+Back and Leg Pain Intervention

 Finding your way through the medical system can be a daunting and difficult task.
 While some patients are correctly diagnosed and successfully treated, this does not represent the typical experience of patients with chronic back pain.
 For these poor souls the process usually goes more like this…